rond-authz/rond-authz.github.io/_docs/configuration.md

 }
 ```

-If you want to generate a query, you can enable the `resourceFilter` option.
+#### Generate a query for the service

-With this option you can enable query generation, which will change the way the `allow` policy is treated.
+If you want to generate a query that is then forwarded to the application service, you can define the `requestFlow` option enabling the `generateQuery` field.
-This allows you to write a policy that returns a query that is then forwarded to the application service using the header specified with the `headerKey` option.
+The generated query is then forwarded to the application service using the header specified in the `headerName` field.
 For more details check the [Rows Filtering guide](/docs/policy-integration#rows-filtering).

 ```json